 Why will I say that the Civic centre and tower are royalties? is Civic tower – King … and Civic center – Queen.

-Firstly according to Wikipedia, crowns are mostly worn be monarchs (royalty)
+Firstly according to Wikipedia, crowns are mostly worn by monarchs (royalty)

 A crown is a traditional symbolic form of headgear worn by a monarch or by a deity.
 For whom the crown traditionally represents power, legitimacy, victory, triumph, honour, and glory.

-Secondly, according to quora, on the average physiologically, adult males are bigger than female.
+Secondly, according to quora, on average physiologically, adult males are bigger than females.

-This is because when puberty hits and the testosterone levels sky rocket in boys, we see some key physiological differences emerging.
+This is because when puberty hits and testosterone levels skyrocket in boys, we see some key physiological differences emerging.

 Even when a pair of identical twins (one male, one female) reaches adulthood there will be a 5-inch height and 30lb weight difference.
 The male twin will have 40% more muscle mass in his upper body and 30% more in his lower body.
 This makes the average male bigger than the average female.

-In addition, box-like forms in architecture are perceived as masculine just like the civic tower, while intricately and delicately detailed forms, feminine.
+In addition, box-like forms in architecture are perceived as masculine just like the civic tower, while intricately and delicately detailed forms, are feminine.